cpina/rsync-queue/README.md

 options for rsync that rsync_queue.py uses and the aggressive retry attempts).

+We used this during the ACE expedition and videos for TVs, science data, photos, etc. were uploaded using this sytem.
+We named it as "overflow queue": people had a specific and guranteed capacity and then all the rest was used until the morning using rsync_queue.

+## Features
+Files could take a few nights to be uploaded (rsync_queue.py was used after other guarenteed uplods and downloads, as an overflow system).
+So we wanted a system that:
+a) we could add files in a directory and would get uploaded in a first come, first served system.
+b) we could check the progress in real time
+c) we would get an email when rsync_queue.py finished uploading a file
+d) we would get an email with the progress if rsync_queue.py was killed (we had a cronjob to kill it in the morning to not affect other Internet usages)
+e) it would upload next files when one finished
+f) it would retry if the connection failed

+## How to use it
 What we did is a folder where we copied files named following a schema: priority_number-person_name-description.extension.
 E.g.: